The Come Bet

 What Happens When There Are Multiple Come Bettors at the Table?

-Another important thing to bear in mind is that Come bettors are not permitted to take down their wagers after placing their chips on the layout.
+Also remember that Come bettors are not permitted to take down their wagers after placing their chips on the layout.
 The chips remain on the table until your Come bet wins or loses.

 The House Edge on Come Bets